 4) Crowd sourcing work – In this crowdfunding model, people crowdsource their talent and time in order to gain financial rewards.
 Websites like Amazon Mechanical Turk , Elance and SkillPages are great for people looking to do work there are interested in whilst earning money (freelance work).
 With these websites you basically fill out your application form which includes the skills you have.
 People on the website will either contact you based on the skills you have to do some work for them for cash or you can apply to do work already advertised on the website.
 Elance is definitely my favorite as it has the most opportunities and a wider variety of work you can do!

-This type of websites also works the other way round, i.e. if you have some work to do and you would like someone else to do it, you can post your task online and offer an amount you are wiling to pay for someone to complete your work.
+This type of website also works the other way round, i.e. if you have some work to do and you would like someone else to do it, you can post your task online and offer an amount you are willing to pay for someone to complete your work.
+These sites are great for businesses seeking freelancers who are just looking for side hustles along with their traditional clients.